 If you’re newly-engaged, you probably want to flaunt your engagement ring whenever possible, and we’re definitely on board with that (we love seeing your #JustSaidYes moments!).
 But in order to keep your bling safe and looking its best, there are a handful of occasions when to take off your engagement ring.
-Along with being a meaningful token from your fiancé(e), your engagement ring is one of the most valuable items you'll ever own, and it's important to make sure that it lasts for years to come.
-Diamonds are forever – as long as you treat them with the proper care!
+Along with being a meaningful token from your future spouse, your engagement ring is one of the most valuable items you'll ever own, and it's important to make sure that it lasts for years to come.
+By doing regular at-home ring cleanings and taking your engagement ring off for certain activities, you'll ensure that it stays as beautiful as it was when you first got it!

 Here's exactly when to take off your engagement ring for safe keeping.